justtakingsomenotes/mynotes/linuxbible.md

 Then the program is started outside the terminal without blocking it.
 Not using `&` would (normally) block the terminal until the program is closed.

-# Continue formatting here
-"at" let's you schedule processes (see man pages, tons of options) jobs = show commands running in the background, +/- signs mean that the process has been placed to the fore-/background most recently respectively all jobs requiring terminal input cannot run in the background and are therefore stopped when until put back to the foreground again jobs -l also shows the PID which can be used to further investigate the job with ps fg %1 gets job number 1 back to the foreground; if job1 was vim, then it was "frozen" before and comes back as it was fg %some_string also works, but needs to be unambiguous fg %?some_string see above but the job only needs to contain the string, not match exactly bg %1 for running jobs in the background
-Killing and renicing processes kill and killall commands, see p.
-147 and man pages Actually, those commands send SIGNALS to the PID (e.g. end, pause, reread config files, etc...):
-Signal
-number
-description, see also: man 7 signal
-SIGHUP
-1
-hang-up detected, either on controlling terminal or death of controlling process (re-read configuration, usefull for PIDs running on a server when config has changed)
-SIGINT
-2
-interrupt from keyboard
-SIGQUIT
-3
-quit from keyboard
-SIGABRT
-6
-abort signal from abort(3)
-SIGKILL
-9
-kill signal (no clean kill, cannot be blocked by process) SIGTERM
-15
-termination signal (clean kill, default)
-SIGCONT
-19,18,25
-continue if stopped
-SIGSTOP
-17,19,23
-stop process (cannot be blocked by process)
+`at` let's you schedule processes (see man pages, tons of options)
+`at` is useful in principle but seems to require lots of set up work, see
+[this comment](https://stackoverflow.com/a/10468304) in Stackoverflow for more
+information.
+Note to self: check `man cron`.
+Everyone is talking about `cron`.

+`jobs` = show commands running in the background, +/- signs mean that the
+process has been placed to the foreground/background most recently respectively

+all jobs requiring terminal input cannot run in the background and are
+therefore stopped until put back to the foreground again

+`jobs -l` also shows the PID which can be used to further investigate the
+job with `ps`

+`fg %1` gets job number 1 back to the foreground; if job1 was `vim`, then it
+was "frozen" before and comes back as it was, see comment on jobs requiring
+terminal input above

+`fg %some_string` also works, but needs to be unambiguous

+`fg %?some_string` see above but the job only needs to contain the string,
+not match exactly

+`bg %1` for running jobs in the background

+### Killing and renicing processes

+`kill` and `killall` commands, see p.
+147 and man pages

+Actually, those commands send SIGNALS to the PID (e.g. end, pause,
+reread config files, etc...):

+`man 7 signal` shows all information on signals including a complete looking
+table about the signals, their number and description.

+Signal - number - description, see also: `man 7 signal`

+SIGHUP - 1 - hang-up detected, either on controlling terminal or death of
+controlling process (re-read configuration, usefull for PIDs running on a
+server when config has changed)

+SIGINT - 2 - interrupt from keyboard

+SIGQUIT - 3 - quit from keyboard

+SIGABRT - 6 - abort signal from abort(3)

+SIGKILL - 9 - kill signal (no clean kill, cannot be blocked by process)

+SIGTERM - 15 - termination signal (clean kill, default)

+SIGCONT - 19,18,25 - continue if stopped

+SIGSTOP - 17,19,23 - stop process (cannot be blocked by process)
 Three numbers?
-First one is for Alpha and Sparc CPU architectures, middle for x86 and PowerPC, last for MIPS.
+First one is for Alpha and Sparc CPU architectures, middle
+for x86 and PowerPC, last for MIPS.

 Examples:

-kill 10432 (this is the default which does the same as next line) kill -15 10432 kill SIGTERM 10432 killall uses names instead of PIDs killall bash kills all bash (careful, you may not want to kill all processes with the same name) Setting processor priority with nice and renice (these do not apply to child processes) nice values: -20 to 19 (already mentioned above), default is 0, the more negative the more priority regular users can't set a negative value and can only give lower priority, never higher priority renice for running processes nice for starting processes with a given priority
+`kill 10432` (this is the default which does the same as next line)
+`kill -15 10432` = `kill SIGTERM 10432`

+`killall` uses names instead of PIDs
+`killall bash` kills all bash (CAREFUL, you may not want to kill all
+processes with the same name)

+### Setting processor priority with nice and renice (these do not apply to child processes)

+nice values: -20 to 19 (already mentioned above), default is 0, the more
+negative the more priority

+regular users can't set a negative value and can only give lower priority,
+never higher priority

+`renice` for running processes, `nice` for starting processes with a given priority

 Examples:

-nice +5 updatedb &
+`nice +5 updatedb &`
-renice -n -5 20284 (-n is the same as --priority, see man pages) Limiting processes with cgroups aka control groups Cgroups can be used to identify a process as a task, belonging to a specific control group.
+`renice -n -5 20284` -n is the same as --priority, see man pages

+### Limiting processes with cgroups aka control groups

+Cgroups can be used to identify a process as a task, belonging to a
+specific control group.
 Tasks can be set up in a hierarchy.
-Limitations are inherited down the hierarchy.
+Limitations are inherited down the
+hierarchy.
 Limitations to be set include (see p.
 150):

 - Storage (blkio)
 - Processor scheduling (cpu)
 - Process accounting (cpuacct, reports in CPU usage)
 - CPU assignment (cpuset)
 - Device access (devices)
 - Suspend/resume (freezer)
 - Memory usage (memory)
 - Network bandwidth (net_cls)
 - Network traffic (net_prio)
-- Name spaces (ns, a cgroup can only "see" things within the name space) cgreate command: create cgroup relevant files/directories:
+- Name spaces (ns, a cgroup can only "see" things within the name space)

-- /etc/cgconfig.conf
-- /etc//etc/cgrules.conf
-- /sys/fs/cgroup
+`cgcreate` command: create cgroup

+relevant files/directories:
-see p.
-151 for useful guides:
+`/etc/cgconfig.conf`, `/etc//etc/cgrules.conf`, `/sys/fs/cgroup`; see p.
+151
+for useful guides, including:
-- RHEL Resource Management and Linux Containers
+1. RHEL Resource Management and Linux Containers
-- Kernel documentation on cgroups xeyes & is fun
+2. Kernel documentation on cgroups

+`xeyes &` is fun

-Chapter 7 Writing simple shell scripts see ~/bin/myscript to check out my cool training script Complex shell scripts are slower than compiled programs.
+## Ch 7 Writing simple shell scripts

+Complex shell scripts are slower than compiled programs, consider scripting
+with Python.

 To run a script:

-- use filename as an argument, e.g. bash filename or
+- use filename as an argument, e.g. `bash [filename]` OR

-- have the name of the interpreter in the first line of the script preceded with #! (e.g. #!/bin/bash) with the script being executable (using chmod +x filename) options may be specified and everything after the options is referred to as command-line argument
+- have the name of the interpreter in the first line of the script preceded
+with the shebang characters aka `#!` (e.g. `#!/bin/bash`) with the script
+being executable, using `chmod +x [filename]`

+- stolen from German "shebank" wikipedia page: `#!/usr/bin/env python` would
+use the machine's local environment, i.e. $PATH to find out where Python can
+be found on the local machine.

+options may be specified and everything after the options is referred to as
+command-line argument
+# Bible p.
+153, do update script, continue formatting here
 # for comments in the script
 echo - place an echo with quotes at the beginning of lines within a body of a loop to see what's going on, no permanent changes are made that way use dummy echo statements everywhere to check whether the correct logic branch is being taken